 If you are a international transfer student from an institution of higher education located outside the United States, you may be wondering if any of your previous work will apply to your VCSU degree, and it just might!
 In order for us to evaluate your previous coursework, VCSU recommends students seeking to have credits transfer use the Worldwide Education Services (WES) organization to have the course descriptions interpreted.
 Or evaluations may be performed by the Foreign Credentials Service of America (FCSA), a member of the National Association of Credential Evaluation Services (NACES), or the Association of International Credential Evaluators (AICE). approved organizations The Registrar's Office will then receive the information to better evaluate what credits will transfer.

 Canadian students do not need to use WES.
 However, you must have an official transcript sent to VCSU directly from the university attended.

-The climate in North Dakota is one of the most varied in the United States.
+Weather: The climate in North Dakota is one of the most varied in the United States.
 Because of our position on the continent and our latitudinal position on earth, we experience a wide variety of weather phenomena.
-On average, the temperature ranges from 84.2 to -4.0 degrees Fahrenheit (to convert to degrees Celsius, first subtract 32 from the Fahrenheit temperature, then multiply times five and divide by 9).
+On average, the temperature ranges from 86 to -15 degrees Fahrenheit or 30 to -26 degrees Celsius.
 Extreme temperatures can be as high as 105-110F degrees, or as low as 30-40F degrees below zero.